TIDES-transit/TIDES/samples/README.md

 frictionless validate --schema-sync path/to/your/datapackage.json
 ```

+Alternatively, we also provide a wrapper script to provide some additional flexibility and options.

+Usage: `bin/validate-datapackage [-v remote_spec_ref | -l local_spec_path] [-d dataset_path]`

+- `-r remote_spec_ref`: Optional.
+Specify the ref name of the GitHub repository for validating agianst
+    a remote profile.
+Should not be used with -l option.
+Example: `-r main`
+- `-l local_spec_path`: Optional.
+Specify the path of the local schema directory.
+    Default is 'spec'.
+Is only used if remote_spec_ref = local.
+- `-d dataset_path`: Optional.
+Specify the path of the TIDES datapackage.json.
+    Default is the current directory.

+Key usage examples:

+- `bin/validate-datapackage -l spec -d samples/<my_samples>/TIDES`: Validate my sample data to a version of the spec located in the `/spec` directory.
+- `bin/validate-datapackage -r main -d samples/<my_samples>/TIDES`: Validate my sample data to the canonical version of the TIDES spec.
+- `bin/validate-datapackage -r v1.0 -d samples/<my_samples>/TIDES`: Validate my sample data to v1.0 of the spec.
+- `bin/validate-datapackage -r develop -d samples/<my_samples>/TIDES`: Validate my sample data to the current `develop` branch of the TIDES spc.

+If you **only** want to validate your `datapackage.json` file and not the datapackage as a whole, you can run the script `bin/validate-datapackage-to-profile` instead with the same options.
+Note that this is also run as a part of `validate-datapackage`.

 ### Specific files

 Specific files can be validated by running the frictionless framework against them and their corresponding schemas as follows: